filipbrdaric/pdsnd_github/README.md

 2020-01-20

 ### Project Title
-Filip's project
+Exploring Bikeshare database

 ### Description
-Explores Bikeshare database
+This project explores Bikeshare database using Panda and NumPy libraries.

 ### Files used
-Bikeshare.py
+bikeshare-updatedv2-final.py
+chicago.csv
+washington.csv
+new_youk_city.csv

 ### Credits
 It's important to give proper credit.
 Add links to any repo that inspired you or blogposts you consulted.